 Please see the tuition fee pages for current tuition fees.
 Please note that all fees are subject to an annual increase.

-You will study two core modules together with four option modules from the Department’s portfolio of MA provision or other relevant study areas.
-The core modules will cover the essential subjects of narratology and poetics to illuminate theoretical approaches to writing, and the option modules will enable you to direct your study into areas of specific interest.
-Each module comprises five weeks of study with a weekly two-hour group meeting and provision for tutorial consultation.
+You will study two core modules together with four option modules from the Department’s portfolio of MA provision or other relevant study areas, including Literary Studies.
+The core modules will equip you with the research skills and subject-specific knowledge required to master a range of practical and theoretical approaches to writing; and the option modules will enable you to direct your study into areas of specific interest.
+Each module comprises ten weeks of study with a weekly two-hour group meeting and provision for tutorial consultation.
 This framework for learning will inspire you to widen your artistic horizons and push you to develop your abilities within a constructive critical environment.

 The centrally important component of the course is your Writing Portfolio.
 This piece, to comprise either prose or poetry, will be accompanied by a critical commentary explaining the work in its context and in appropriate analytical terms.
 We will take great care in assigning a supervisor to guide you whose interests will be as closely matched to your own as possible.